 Jo has enjoyed volunteering for Yorkshire Wildlife Trust over the last few years.
 She was coopted as a Trustee in October 2016.

 David is a planner by profession, with experience of working in local government and in the academic and voluntary sectors.
 In local government David worked mainly for county councils, latterly as the head of environmental management for Cleveland County Council.
 Following the demise of Cleveland, David was Director of an environmental charity in Middlesbrough before taking up an academic career, mainly with the University of Hull, but also including a spell teaching environmental planning to Irish students in Cork.
-David returns to Cork as a visiting lecturer and lectures occasionally at Manchester University as well.
-His main academic interests are national, regional and local environmental planning policy.
-David has co-written two books and many journal articles on these themes and has undertaken consultancy work for national, regional and local governments on sustainability appraisal in particular.
+David has co-written three books and many journal articles on these themes and has undertaken consultancy work for national, regional, and local governments on sustainability appraisal in particular.
+His latest book, co-written with Rob Stoneman, is titled ‘Planning, Sustainability and Nature’, published in 2018.
 He also acted as a Special Advisor to a Parliamentary Select Committee on planning in 2009/10.

-David has been associated with the Wildlife Trusts movement for many years as a Trustee and past Chair of Tees Valley Wildlife Trust and was also as a trustee of the Royal Society of Wildlife Trusts until 2012.
-Following that he acted as consultant for the Trusts for a project assessing the current status of the 'Rothschild Sites' in Ireland.
-He has been a volunteer with Yorkshire Wildlife Trust since late last year, helping staff deal with a range of planning matters and will be helping deliver staff training on planning.
+David has been associated with the Wildlife Trusts movement for many years as a Trustee and past Chair of Tees Valley Wildlife Trust.
+He also served as a trustee of the Royal Society of Wildlife Trusts until 2012 and is currently a member of its England Committee.
+With his Irish contacts, David acted as consultant to the Wildlife Trusts for a project assessing the current status of the 'Rothschild Sites' in Ireland in 2014/15.

 Paddy Hall is an experienced public sector consultant with a lifelong passion for the countryside.
 He is Chair of West Beck Preservation Society whose members have been involved in developing this SSSI northern chalk stream for more than 120 years.
 They have worked extensively with the Environment Agency, The Yorkshire Rivers Trust, Natural England, riparian owner and more recently Yorkshire Wildlife Trust.
 A few years ago, Paddy acquired a small piece of overgrown woodland and with a group of families has developed and delivered a diversification plan part-funded by the Forestry Commission, including clearance, rabbit fencing, native tree planting, flora expansion and the creation of a spring fed pond.